How Collagen Helps with Anti-Aging: What You Need to Know

 Of course, supplements aren’t magic on their own — they work best when paired with a balanced diet, regular exercise, and other healthy lifestyle habits.

 If you’re looking for a reliable option, I personally recommend Sports Research Collagen Peptides (Unflavored), available on iHerb.
+It’s non-GMO tested, gluten-free, third-party tested, and cCGMP complaint.

 It’s easy to mix into your morning coffee, smoothies, or even water — a simple way to give your skin an extra boost in your collagen for anti-aging routine.

-For those who prefer a marine-based option, Sports Research Marine Collagen (Unflavored) is a great alternative.
+If you prefer a marine-based option, Sports Research Marine Collagen (Unflavored) is a great alternative.
 Marine collagen is sourced from wild-caught fish and is primarily Type I collagen, which is the most abundant type in your skin.

 While it’s not “better” for everyone, it can be a preferred choice if you want a collagen supplement specifically targeted toward skin health.